MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 .
 Teams that don't have slack do not have capacity to change.
 Having slack built in as a regular cadence into your process is vital for continued improvement.
 I'm a proponent of teams doing intential improvement on at worst a weekly cadence.

+With that said, I would warn you against starting too many new practices at once.
+If you include too many new practices at once you make the dip really deep and the recovery period very long.
+In the worst case, it could even mean that a team abandons all of these practices as "none of it works" because they're overwhelmed by all of the changes at once.